Site-Store-Pro/laravel-ecommerce/README.md

 [![PHP](https://img.shields.io/badge/PHP-8.3%2B-777BB4.svg)](https://php.net)

+# Site Store Pro

 **Site Store Pro** is a production-ready **eCommerce, CMS, and Helpdesk platform** built with **Laravel 13** and **Livewire 3**.

-The platform is the modern evolution of the original **Site Store Pro PHP shopping cart**, which has been available since **2005** and is used by thousands of online stores worldwide.

-Building on nearly two decades of real-world eCommerce experience, the new Laravel platform expands and modernizes the proven Site Store Pro engine developed by **[Kevin Rounsavelle](https://github.com/kevin-rounsavelle)**.
-The result is a modern, scalable, and fully open-source platform designed for today's online businesses.
+Originally launched as a PHP shopping cart in **2005**, Site Store Pro has evolved through more than **20 years of real-world eCommerce experience** into a modern, scalable, and fully open-source platform for today's online businesses.

+The current Laravel platform modernizes the proven Site Store Pro foundation while preserving the flexibility and functionality developed by [**Kevin Rounsavelle**](https://github.com/kevin-rounsavelle).
+It brings eCommerce, content management, and customer support together in a single, unified application.

-## Built on a Proven Foundation
+## A Proven Foundation, Modernized

-With a history dating back to 2005, Site Store Pro combines the reliability and practical experience of a long-established eCommerce platform with the capabilities of today's Laravel ecosystem.
+Site Store Pro combines the experience of a long-established eCommerce platform with the capabilities of the modern Laravel ecosystem.
+The result is a flexible architecture designed to give businesses complete control over their storefront, content, customer support, application, and data.

-The new platform brings the original Site Store Pro foundation into a completely modern architecture while maintaining the flexibility and functionality that have made it a trusted solution for online stores.

-### Site Store Pro includes

-* **Full-featured eCommerce**:
+### Key Features

-  Sell physical and digital products through a flexible and scalable storefront.
+- **Full-Featured eCommerce** — Sell physical and digital products through a flexible, scalable storefront.

-* **Content Management System**:
-  Create and manage the content that powers your website.
+- **Content Management System** — Create, manage, and publish the content that powers your website.

-* **Integrated Helpdesk**:
-  Provide customer support with a built-in ticketing and support system.
+- **Integrated Helpdesk** — Provide customer support through a built-in ticketing and support system.

-* **Laravel 13**:
-  Built on the latest generation of the Laravel framework.
+- **Laravel 13** — Built on the latest generation of the Laravel framework.

-* **Livewire 3**:
-  Create modern, interactive interfaces without the complexity of a traditional JavaScript-heavy application.
+- **Livewire 3** — Deliver modern, interactive interfaces without the complexity of a traditional JavaScript-heavy application.

-* **Open Source**:
-  Maintain complete control over your application, data, and platform.
+- **Open Source** — Maintain complete control over your application, data, and platform.

-## Over 20 Years of eCommerce Experience
+## More Than 20 Years of eCommerce Experience

-Site Store Pro combines **more than 20 years of eCommerce experience** with a modern Laravel architecture to create a platform that is both proven and forward-looking.

-What began as a PHP shopping cart in 2005 has evolved into a comprehensive Laravel-based platform for building, managing, and growing modern online businesses.
+What began as a PHP shopping cart in **2005** has evolved into a comprehensive Laravel-based platform for building, managing, and growing modern online businesses.

+Site Store Pro combines a **proven eCommerce foundation** with a **modern Laravel architecture**, providing the reliability of decades of development experience while embracing the tools and capabilities of today's web ecosystem.

 <br>